 If an uninsured tree care company damages property or injures someone, the company is still liable, but it’s unlikely it will have the funds to cover costs, especially if it’s an LLC, which protects the owner from personal liability.
 Make sure a tree care business has general liability insurance with adequate coverage amounts.

 Work comp is another important type of coverage.
 Its primary purpose is to financially protect employees and employers in the event of an accident involving an employee, but it also protects property owners.
-It is a legal requirement for all tree care businesses with employees in Utah .
+It is a legal requirement for all tree care businesses with employees in Nevada .
 However, some companies find loopholes to make them appear compliant, but when an accident happens, the property owner may be liable.

 Because a business owner is usually exempt from work comp requirements, a work comp policy is only needed for businesses that have employees.
 Some businesses may intentionally misclassify their workers as independent contractors to claim exemption status and cut costs .
 When one of their workers is injured, they may face insurance fraud inquiries, and the property owner may be liable for the costs .